-Fund our Future with a Tax on Excessive Wealth.
+Fund our Future with a Tax on Financial Assets.
 Unlike real estate, financial assets like stocks and bonds are not taxed unless they are sold.
-We can close this loophole and pump the brakes on wealth inequality by enacting a 1% tax on stocks and bonds in excess of \$100 million.
-Funds could pay for affordable homes, create community supports for people with disabilities, bolster public schools, and provide tax relief for working families.
+We can close this loophole by enacting a 1% tax on stocks and bonds in excess of \$50 million.
+Funds could pay to bolster public schools, public health programs, and support working families.

 Fix the High Earners Loophole for Employers.
-Corporations do not pay payroll taxes for social programs, like Washington's popular Paid Family and Medical Leave program, on employees with salaries above \$168,800 to \$176,100.
-Closing this loophole could provide roughly \$4 billion for Washington's social safety programs.
+Corporations do not pay payroll taxes for social programs, like Washington's popular Paid Family and Medical Leave program, on employee salaries above \$176,100.
+Closing this loophole could provide roughly \$4 billion per year for Washington's social safety programs.